richfaces/richfaces/readme.txt

 	 	mvn clean package -Pjbas7

 	 When you see the BUILD SUCCESSFUL message you can deploy the application on the server.

+	 First, make sure the application server is running.
+To start the server:

+	    launch the standalone.sh or standalone.bat script from JBOSS_HOME/bin/

+	 To deploy it on the application server, use either:

+	 1) Use the jboss-as-maven-plugin to deploy to a running application server:

+	    mvn jboss-as:deploy -Pjbas7

-To deploy it on the application server copy the .war file from 'target' folder to the JBOSS_HOME/standalone/deployments folder (or change "default/" to used profile folder).
-Then, launch the standalone.sh or standalone.bat script from JBOSS_HOME/bin/ directory to start the server.
+	 2) Copy the .war file from 'target' folder to the folder:

+	    JBOSS_HOME/standalone/deployments

 After deploying the examples to your server open a browser and type http://localhost:8080/richfaces-showcase to view the examples.